logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/testarchitect-automation-classes/automation-classes/abtlist/selectbyindices/_index.md

 weight: 17
 aliases:
     - /TA_Automation/Topics/abt_Select_3.html
+keywords: "selectbyindices, abtlist selectbyindices, select multiple items in list by indices, pick up more than one items in list by indexes"
 ---
-keyword: [selectbyindices, abtlist selectbyindices, select multiple items in list by indices, pick up more than one items in list by indexes]
----

-# SelectByIndices

 ## Syntax